1985

 Oxbow Surf School

-The brand opens its own Surf School in Seignosse, Landes.
-The Oxbow Surf School offers beginner and advanced courses, as well as themed surf camps organized with Oxbow riders.
-Each themed course offers a unique immersion in the world of each ambassador and his or her surfing style.
+The brand opens its own Surf School in Seignosse, in the Landes.
+The Oxbow Surf School offers courses for both beginners and experienced surfers, along with themed surf camps hosted by Oxbow team riders.
+Each themed course provides a unique opportunity to immerse yourself in the world of an Oxbow ambassador and discover their personal approach to surfing.

 Home-Photo-Ecole-V2